google/badwolf/docs/bql.md

   }
 ```

-You can also use ```sum``` to do partial accumulations in the same maner as was
+You can also use ```sum``` to do partial accumulations in the same manner as was
 done in the ```count``` examples above.

 Results of the query can be sorted.
-By default on ascending order based on
+By default, it is sorted in ascending
-the provided variables.
-The example below orders first by grandparent name
+order based on the provided variables.
+The example below orders first by
-ascending (implicit direction), and then for each equal value descending based
+grandparent name ascending (implicit direction), and for each equal values,
-on the grand child name.
+descending based on the grandchild name.

 ```
   SELECT ?grandparent, ?grand_child